digi-embedded/android-sample-openglrotatingcube/README.md

 To run this example you need:

-* One compatible device to host the application.
+* A compatible development board to host the application.
-* A USB connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the board and the host PC in order to transfer and launch the application.

 Demo setup